 Those Wacky Nazis — Namely, Ghostapo: (the Nazis that attack the Ingolstadt Rock Festival are a SS squadron who collectively committed suicide and was then revived as Zombies by the Illuminati).

 He's not really aiming to betray anyone, just teach and illuminate them towards independent, non-destructive existence.
-In the case of Illuminati he eventually gives up due to their refusal to even try to communicate peacefully with the world.
+In the case of the Illuminati he eventually gives up due to their refusal to even try to communicate peacefully with the world.

 Trickster Mentor — Hagbard Celine goes out of his way to make sure his 'disciples' know he's a massive liar who can't be completely trusted.
 He hopes they'll apply that lesson to other mentors as well.